Last Updated on April 20, 2023

-A color type that can only be described as dynamic with the random splotches of dilute color all of their coat.
+A color type that can only be described as dynamic with random splotches of dilute color all over their coat.

 As merle is a form of the dilute gene, you can be sure that your dog will have light pigmentation.

 The merle gene also carries with it certain controversy, as dogs with double merle genes may inherit certain congenital diseases such as deafness.